mmoreno43/aws_project/README.md

 # Conclusion

 Congrats, you have officaly created an S3 bucket that is linked with your domain you registerd using Route 53.
-You created a user for Travis CI to upload the file to your S3 bucket when it sees the change you created in Github.
+You created a user for Travis CI to upload the file to your S3 bucket when it sees the change you created in your Github master branch.